 Fully understand what an individual is trying to achieve by purchasing their life insurance policy.
 Are you looking to:

-Then provide one with plenty of options to choose from so that you’re not limited to just one or two different options.
+Then, provide plenty of options so that one is not limited to one or two different options.

 This is why…